TimGrt/ansible-windows-workshop/docs/windows-automation/windows-adhoc.md

 ??? info "Save some time and leave out some parameters?"

-    You need to provide the path to your inventory file with the `-i` (`--inventory`) parameter **everytime** when executing the command.
+    You need to provide the path to your inventory file with the `-i` (`--inventory`) parameter **every time** when executing the command.

     ```bash
     ansible-inventory -i hosts.ini --list
     ```
-    You can use the absolut or relative path.
+    You can use the absolute or relative path.

-    If you don't want to add `-i hosts.ini` everytime you run a command, you can specify it in an `ansible.cfg` file in your working directory.
+    If you don't want to add `-i hosts.ini` every time you run a command, you can specify it in an `ansible.cfg` file in your working directory.

     ```bash
     touch ansible.cfg